terence-lim/financial-data-science/README.md

 # Financial Data Science -

-## Python library, examples, notebooks:
+This repo contains a Python modules library, code examples, and Jupyter notebooks for exploring data science and machine learning methods on structured and unstructured financial data sets.

 ### [FinDS](finds) Python library